VOTER BILL OF RIGHTS

 - You have the right to receive assistance in casting your ballot, if you are unable to vote without assistance.

-- You have the right to return a completed vote-by-mail ballot to any precinct in the county.
+- You have the right to return a completed absentee ballot to any precinct in the county.

 - You have the right to election materials in another language, if there are sufficient residents in your precinct to warrant production.